-We are a pioneer in 3D inkjet-based PolyJet printing technology, which we believe is primarily differentiated from other competing technologies in its ability to scale and deliver high-resolution and multi-material printing.
-Our easy-to-use, high-speed 3D PolyJet printers create high-resolution, smooth surface finish models that have the look, feel and functionality of the final designed product.
-We offer a wide variety of office-friendly resin consumables, including rigid and flexible (rubber-like) materials and biocompatible materials for medical applications.
-Using our PolyJet Matrix technology, our solutions also offer the only 3D printing systems that deposit two materials simultaneously.
-This enables users, in a single build process, to print parts and assemblies made of two materials that each retain their distinct mechanical and physical properties.
-For example, users can print objects with both rigid and flexible portions in a single build.
-The PolyJet Matrix technology also enables on-demand mixing of a wide variety of resins to create a wide range of pre-defined Digital Materials, which are composite materials with modified physical or mechanical properties that result from the combination of two materials.
+We believe our 3D inkjet-based printing technology is primarily differentiated from other competing technologies in its ability to scale and deliver high-resolution and multimaterial printing, in color.
+Our easy-to-use, high-speed 3D PolyJetTM printers create high-resolution, smooth surface finish models that have the look, feel and functionality of the final designed product.
+We offer a wide variety of office-friendly resin consumables, including rigid and flexible (rubber-like) materials and bio-compatible materials for medical applications.
+Using our PolyJetTM Matrix technology, our solutions also offer the only 3D printing systems that deposit multiple materials simultaneously.
+This enables users, in a single build process, to print parts and assemblies made of multiple materials that each retain their distinct mechanical and physical properties.
+For example, users can print objects with both rigid and flexible portions in a single build, or mix different base colors in order to achieve desired color tone.
+The PolyJetTM Matrix technology also enables on-demand mixing of a wide variety of resins to create a wide range of pre-defined Digital Materials, which are composite materials with modified physical or mechanical and color properties that result from the combination of multiple materials.